giantswarm/docs/src/content/guides/prepare-aws-account-for-guest-clusters/index.md

 ## Create an IAM role for aws-operator {#operator-iam-role}

-Giant Swarm's service creating and maintaining your guest clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
+Giant Swarm's service creating and maintaining your tenant clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
 It is running in the host cluster.
 In order to handle resources in your AWS account, it needs to assume a prepared IAM role in your AWS account.
 Here we explain all